-Texas Wesleyan’s urban campus is a seven-minute drive from downtown Fort Worth

-    and the center of the Rosedale Renaissance, a public-private partnership that is

-    revitalizing East Fort Worth.
-The campus is centered in the vibrant DFW

-    Metroplex.
-To the west is Fort Worth’s renowned arts scene, and to the east are

-    national sports teams like the Dallas Cowboys and Texas Rangers.
+Texas Wesleyan’s urban campus is a seven-minute drive from downtown Fort Worth and the center of the Rosedale Renaissance, a public-private partnership that is revitalizing East Fort Worth.
+The campus is centered in the vibrant Dallas-Fort Worth Metroplex.
+To the west is Fort Worth’s renowned arts scene, and to the east are national sports teams such as the Dallas Cowboys and Texas Rangers.

 For the ninth year in a row, Texas Wesleyan is ranked in the top tier of regional universities in the West by U.S. News & World Report.
 Texas Wesleyan has also been designated by the magazine as a best values school and one of the best colleges for veterans.
 Texas Wesleyan’s School of Business is AACSB-accredited, an honor bestowed on only five percent of the world’s business schools.

 Texas Wesleyan’s sports teams compete in the NAIA and the Sooner Athletic Conference.
 Student-athletes thrive on and off the field.
 The Rams boast 232 All-Americans, 198 Academic All-Americans, and six NAIA Hall of Famers.
 The Rams have won national championships in men’s basketball twice, men’s golf seven times, and table tennis fourteen times.